TheMightyEmad/chand-ml-model-deployment/README.md

 - Web interface for users to interact with the trained models and receive predictions.

 ## Technologies Used
+- Scikit learn
-- Python
+- TensorFlow
 - Flask
 - MySQL
+- Selenium
 - Jupyter Notebook
-- Selenium

 ## Installation
 To install and set up Chand on your local machine, follow these steps: